Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 Key Takeaways

-The GIS Jobs Clearinghouse (founded 1992) has only 17 active listings and runs on Perl CGI scripts.
-The Esri Community GIS Jobs section is a forum afterthought rather than a job board.
-The GPN Career Center has low volume and a dated interface.
-These platforms served the community well for decades, but their utility as job search tools has diminished.
+This needs to be said plainly: several historically important GIS job boards are no longer viable search tools.
+The GIS Jobs Clearinghouse (founded 1992) has 17 listings and runs on Perl CGI scripts.
+The Esri Community GIS Jobs section is a forum afterthought.
+The GPN Career Center charges $300 per posting and gets low volume as a result.
+These platforms served the community for decades, and we respect that history.
+But if you are actively job searching in 2026, your time is better spent elsewhere.

-All 20 platforms evaluated offer free access for job seekers at minimum.
-LinkedIn's Premium tier ($30/month) and the Geospatial Jobs Newsletter's paid tier ($7/month) offer optional upgrades.
-No platform requires payment to search or apply for jobs.
+All 20 platforms are free for job seekers.
+LinkedIn Premium ($30/month) and the Geospatial Jobs Newsletter paid tier ($7/month) offer optional upgrades, but neither is necessary.
+If any platform asks you to pay to search or apply, walk away.

 Navigating the Job Search